Rabies Post-Exposure Prophylaxis Regimen

 - Administer the remaining HRIG intramuscularly (IM) at a site distant from the first vaccination site, generally in the quadriceps or deltoids.

-- If there is no wound, such as following a bat-in-the-bedroom exposure, then HRIG may be given in the deltoids, quadriceps, or gluteals.
+- If there is no wound, such as following a bat-in-the-bedroom exposure, then administer the entire dose of HRIG in the quadriceps or deltoids.

 Previously vaccinated individuals are those who have completed a pre-exposure or post-exposure regimen of human diploid cell vaccine (HDCV) and purified chick embryo cell vaccine (PCEC), or who have received a different vaccine outside of the U.S. and have a documented serum titer corresponding to complete neutralization at >1:5 serum dilution (or its equivalent, approximately 0.1-0.2 IU/mL) by the rapid fluorescent focus inhibition test (RFFIT) (Reference 7).
 Following an exposure, previously vaccinated persons are given two 1.0 mL doses of vaccine intramuscularly in the deltoid area on days 0 and 3.
 No HRIG is administered.
 Please consult with MDH epidemiologists if the patient’s previous pre- or post-exposure vaccination regimen was administered more than 20 years prior to the current exposure.Deviations from recommended PEP vaccination schedule